-An mean interlab CV of 72.4% demonstrates clearly the major problem in the analysis of organic acids: lack of standardization.
-Precision with a mean CV of 19.2% is much better indicating that reproducibility within the labs is not too bad.
+An mean interlab CV of 77.8% demonstrates clearly the major problem in the analysis of organic acids: lack of standardization.
+Precision with a mean CV of 20.4% is much better indicating that reproducibility within the labs is not too bad.
 Linearity is also no major problem and recovery is also quite acceptable.
+In this respect it should be noted that steps are being taken to prepare extra samples which may be used as calibrators, given that the weighed additions and the median calculated values are known.
+More information will be distributed through the regular ERNDIM-channels.